Index

 - Expedite = accelerate, speed up

-- Bereavement= loss. death in the
+- Bereavement= loss. death in the family

-- Disillusioned = disappointed, let down.
+- Disillusioned = disappointed, let down. disappointed in someone or something

 that one discovers to be less good than one had believed.

-- Retort = Answer, respond. say something in
+- Retort = Answer, respond. say something in answer to a remark, typically in a

-a sharp, angry, or witty manner.
+sharp, angry, or witty manner.

 - Pep = liveliness | vivacity = liveliness